fhdm-dev/scoppy/README.md

 * When long-pressing the + or - buttons, moving your finger laterally will have the same effect as lifting your finger off the button.
 The only workaround is to keep your finger stready when long-pressing these buttons.

 ## Links
+* [Demonstration of Scoppy](https://www.youtube.com/watch?v=8ldxmyujHK8&t=4523s) on the DroneBot Workshop channel
+* Review of [Scoppy on YouTube by @Gabinete de Tecnologia](https://youtu.be/qqPxLXTxoTA)
 * An article on [Hackaday](https://hackaday.com/2021/06/26/raspberry-pi-pico-oscilloscope/), including many scathing reviews in the comments section.
 If you hate Scoppy and/or its developer then this would be a great place to vent your anger!
-* Review of [Scoppy on YouTube by @Gabinete de Tecnologia](https://youtu.be/qqPxLXTxoTA)

 ## Tutorials/Experiments
 * Here are [some tutorials and experiments](https://github.com/fhdm-dev/scoppy-experiments) demonstrating how to use Scoppy with a variety of circuits.